Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

 Fair Buyers Group: Being a community minded organization with an emphasis on kids and having a good working relationship with the Montgomery County Fair Association, the club formed its Members Buyers Group in 1990.
 So not to take any funds away from the already existing service projects, the club members contribute individually to the group to purchase 4-H & FFA projects at the Montgomery County Fair Auctions.

-Clay Shoot: This event began in March 2004 and was designed to raise funds for capitol improvements at the Lions Park.
-Here, 5-man teams take their turn on a competitive clay field for scoring, but are also offered shooting rounds on other clay and trap fields for their entry fee.
-The event is held on a Saturday morning and contestants are offered a light breakfast and BBQ lunch after the competition; trophies, prizes, and auction add to the fun and fellowship of the day.
+Clay Shoot: This event began in March 2004 as a Skeet Shoot and began to raise funds for capitol improvements at the Lions Park.
+It has now moved to a Sporting Clay Shoot, 4-man teams take their turn on a competitive 50-target clay field.
+The event is held on a Saturday morning and contestants are offered a light breakfast and lunch after the competition; trophies, prizes, and a Live Auction add to the fun and fellowship of the day.

 Dinner/Dance & Auction: At one time, the Rodeo Dance & Auction was one of the most profitable and most funded areas of the annual Lions Club Rodeo.
 In keeping with this profitable event, a Dinner/Dance & Auction was developed with a theme of ‘the Legend of the Lion’.
 The event hosts approximately 700 guests and includes a sit-down dinner, live music, and both a live & silent auction.
 This event takes place mid-September.